AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 - Maximizing the window and restoring the window from maximized state.
 - Changing the divider position between *Today's Meeting Panel* and other UI components.

-Alternative test cases should have similar expected results.

 ### Adding a person

 #### Adding a person successfully